zopefoundation/Products.DCWorkflow/docs/narrative/Expressions.rst

 * 'workflow' is the workflow definition object.
 (Same as the 'workflow' variable above.)

-*- 'transition' is the transition object being executed.
+* transition' is the transition object being executed.
 (Same as the 'transition' variable above.)

 * 'old_state' is the former state object.
 The name of the former state, for